jackamander/Arkanoid/readme.md

 3. **Github**.
 I love git, and want to use this for my first Github project.
 I'll try to follow best practices for setting up a good folder structure.
 4. **Virtualenv**.
 I'll use a virtual environment to try to control dependencies.
 I plan to use the built-in **venv** from the Python standard library.
 5. **unittest**.
 I like the built-in unittest, and see no reason to use a 3rd party package.
-6. **py2exe**.
+6. **py2exe/cx_freeze/pyInstaller**.
 I will freeze the scripts into a stand-alone Windows executable for "distribution."
+My goto has always been py2exe, but it hasn't been updated for Python 3.6.
+I tried cx_Freeze, but it hasn't been updated for 3.7.  pyInstaller fails too.
+Sheesh.
+I'll do this later.
 7. **logging**.
 No hacky print statements - let's use the logging capabilities in Python like an adult.
 8. **cProfile, pdb, trace, tracemalloc, gc**.
 The Python standard library is awesome!
 9. **pydoc**.
 I don't need docs for this, but I plan to experiment with PyDoc to document the design for my own reference.